isomerpages/moe-acjc/_showcase/2023/Chem E Challenge 2023.md

 description: ""
 third_nav_title: "2023"
 ---
-Two teams comprising a total of 8 students took part in the Chem-E Challenge 2023.
+Two teams from ACJC with a total of 8 students took part in the Chem-E Challenge 2023.
 The Chem-E challenge is organised by the NUS Chemical Engineering Student Society, covering topics such as Principle of Mass and Energy Balance, Thermodynamics and Diffusion.
 Our teams were challenged with 2 supervised laboratory activities in the NUS Labs, and took part in a group quiz to test their understanding of Chemical Engineering.

 <iframe allowfullscreen="true" height="500" width="800" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQ6drmBA8uyaOzsR-grYxUsXfA1ctWDbiU9qR-IYqxgOTPJjbVsuPpzZgHq9z_KWLrZW7AMPcujRIyM/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>